 As a note, complex job skills refers to higher order skills such as problem-solving, troubleshooting, critical thinking, complex technical and personal interactions and higher order decision-making.
 Acquisition of proficiency in complex skill is a slow process.
 However, business still requires faster speed to proficiency in complex skills.
 That makes efforts to reduce time to proficiency of employees even more critical.

 It is imperative to set a ground here that jobs in today’s business world require employees to learn several tasks which are done in the context of the situations which vary widely.
 Day in and day out employees are expected to handle complex problems and drive solutions to achieve solutions to these complex problems.
 The employees are involved in “doing” the tasks.
 In the process of solving, they experience a high level of emotional loading due to pressures, timelines, stresses, speed, expectations and other factors.
-However, ironically, organizations tend to copy “an academic educational” model to their work settings.
+However, ironically, organizations tend to copy “an academic educational” model in their work settings.
 A complex job of site safety professional may end up getting delivered in a closed wall classroom with a project with a curriculum which is content heavy, but context-light.
 Such training sessions tend to have too much content just because employees are being taught “just in case” some event happen without having a realistic understanding of how often someone will use the skill.

 Further, such classroom training pulls the people out of their jobs (i.e. context) where there is “safe” environment with unrealistically low loading on emotions and mind.
 Further, such classroom training sessions tend to be instructor-centric, follows a rigid institutionalized structure.
 While there are several new techniques like problem-based learning [See 5 Problem-Centered Design Methods For Training Real-World Problem-Solving Skills] and 6 Guidelines to Develop Training for Acquiring Complex Problem Solving Skills] and others like flipped classroom type of concepts, the classroom training solutions stay largely one-size-fits-all.
 Due to inherent inertia in even developing such training sessions, the overall time to proficiency of employees is very long.
 Thus, conventional classroom instructional strategies do not work when the goal is to speed up the proficiency curve of employees.
 Thus, new and more efficient, more effective instructional strategies are required that can bring employees up to speed quickly.